 Everything around the world, whether living or nonliving, looks good with a pair, like a pencil with rubber, plate with spoon, sun with the moon, among other things.
 Likewise, in the world of trading, two essential terms are buying and selling of assets.
 And these assets are none other than currencies.
 Trade is accomplished using different types of money, and these should be exotic ones.
 The most used ones are probably the dollar and Euro, but apart from that, there are approximately 180 legal currencies globally.
 Out of these many, only 5% of them have a higher exchange rate.
+First, let’s understand the basics, starting from knowing the best currency to the best pairs among them.
+And continue reading this article to know the best currency pair for forex trading.

 Picking the correct currency for trading can be a daunting task for many beginners.
 But do you know the best pairs in the market right now?
 How do we choose the best, and why is it so imperative to select the best couple?
 How can we start trading in a brokerage firm like Z.com?